Master of Business Administration

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The University of Sydney MBA is a general management degree that has been specifically developed to equip managers with the knowledge, skills and attributes that they need to succeed in an increasingly complex global business environment.
-Designed in close consultation with leading businesses and industry experts, the University of Sydney MBA will expose students enrolled in the program to cutting-edge business knowledge, give them practical experience applying theory to real world commercial challenges and provide them access to unique opportunities to develop and enhance their personal professional skills.
+Designed in close consultation with leading businesses and industry experts, the University of Sydney MBA will expose students enrolled in the program to cutting-edge business knowledge, give them practical experience applying theory to real world commercial challenges and provide them access to unique opportunities to develop and enhance their personal and professional skills.

 A key feature of the University of Sydney MBA is its focus on developing the personal professional skills of emerging leaders and this is addressed in two core units of study: Leadership Practice and Development and Critical Analysis and Thought Leadership.

 The thought leadership program is designed to further develop students' critical analytical skills and to enhance their ability to clearly articulate well reasoned opinions on key issues of relevance to their organisations and the broader community.
 This unique offering brings to life our commitment to an MBA which is about developing the personal as well as the professional competencies of graduates.